-NURS.
-480 Drs.
-Hudacek, Narsavage, Nursing the Individual/ Prof. Fuller Family/Community (Prerequisite: Nursing 381; Corequisites: Nursing 440 and Nursing 460) Focus on the professional nurse's role as care-giver, advocate and teacher in promoting and restoring adaptive responses of the individual, family and community experiencing alterations in the health patterns of elimination, cognitive-perceptional, coping-stress-tolerance and value-belief.
+NURS, 480 Drs.
+Hudacek, Narsavage, Nursing the Individual/ Prof. Fuller, Staff Family/Community 8 credits

+(Prerequisite: Nursing 381; Corequisites: Nursing 440 and Nursing 460) Focus on the professional nurse's role as care-giver, advocate and teacher in promoting and restoring adaptive responses of the individual, family and community experiencing alterations in the health patterns of elimination, cognitive-perceptional, coping-stress-tolerance and value-belief.
 Emphasis is placed on the planning and implementation phases of the nursing process in meeting health needs.
 3 hours lecture and 15 hours laboratory.

-NURS.
-481
+NURS, 481